-The second thing is overall diversity on the market in Germany.
-Because of that German market is rich in niches.
+The second thing is the overall diversity of the market in Germany.
+Because of that, the German market is rich in niches.
 This creates a lot of opportunities for foreigners to come up with something new.
 Also, it is easier to present a new product and launch it on the market because of its openness and mentality of German citizens.

-The third and the last point is location.
-It is much easier to manage your company, to organize shipments etc. in the country located in the heart of the continent.
-A lot of biggest logistic centers for Europe are located in Germany, which will be useful if you want to expand to other European countries.
+The third and last point is the location.
+It is much easier to manage your company, to organize shipments, etc. in the country located in the heart of the continent.
+A lot of the biggest logistic centers for Europe are located in Germany, which will be useful if you want to expand to other European countries.

 Types of Companies in Germany

 Now, as we know why starting a business in Germany is a good idea, we need to get some knowledge about the entire process.
 The bureaucratic side of launching a business in Germany is unavoidable.
 And this knowledge is key to get through it faster and easier.

 There are 4 essential types of business models in Germany.
 From one man company to huge corporation.
 We are describing them below:

 – Limited liability company (GmbH) is one of the most popular business models.
 This limited liability means that the liabilities, such as taxes, etc. of the business are separated from the founder’s personal affairs.
 It is also a separate entity to the creators of the business.

 – Partnership Business is more complicated than the GmbH business model, but also a good point to start your company in Germany.
 This model of the company can be a general partnership where both partners are responsible for all the liabilities of the company or a limited liability model.
 You can also make a partnership where one of the partners is a general partner and another one has limited liabilities to i.e. initial investment into the company.